openaps/docs/docs/docs/Build Your Rig/pi-install.md

 On Mac, open Terminal and `ssh pi@raspberrypi.local`

-On Windows, use PuTTY anc establish an SSH connection, with username `pi`, to hostname `raspberrypi.local`.
+On Windows, use PuTTY and establish an SSH connection, with username `pi`, to hostname `raspberrypi.local`.

 The default password for logging in as `pi` is `raspberry`.
 The `pi` username and default password is only used for this initial connection: subsequently you'll log in as `root` with a password and rig hostname of your choosing.